fenz85/PasswordPusher/README.md

 ## On Microsoft Azure

-See [this blog post](https://tamethe.cloud/pwpush-host-your-own-using-azure-containers/) on how to deploy Password Pusher to Azure by Craig McLaren.
+See [this blog post](https://tamethe.cloud/pwpush-host-your-own-using-azure-containers/) on how to deploy PWSend to Azure by Craig McLaren.

 ## On OpenShift